Devastating wildfires in Turkey spread along the central Eskisehir

 Erdogan attributed the issue to procurement mishandling by the Turkish Aeronautical Association, prompting Turkey to bring firefighting aircraft from Azerbaijan, Iran, Russia, and Ukraine to aid in combating the blazes.

-Here are some images of the devastating wildfires in Turkey.
-Have a look!
+Here are some images showing the impact of the wildfires in Turkey.

 Strong wildfire in Turkey